 Causes of Excessive Tear Stains in Cats

 It is normal for your cat to have a certain amount of moisture (tear film) on their eyes.
 However, tear stains are caused by excessive tear production, which is the result of several different health factors.
-Below, we provide a detailed outline of what these factors could be, from blocked tear ducts, to diet, to allergies.
+Below, we provide a detailed outline of what these factors could be, from blocked tear ducts, to diet, to allergies or infection.

 Tearing Cat

-Excessive tearing, also known as “epiphora”, is the process that creates stains on your cat’s face.
+Excessive tearing and watery eyes in cats, also known as “epiphora”, is the process that creates stains on their face.
 Stains occur when the moisture around your cat’s eyes increases, and bacteria is able to thrive in the wet environment.
 This bacteria is reactive to light, and thus, when living on your cat’s face, turns a reddish brown colour.

 Genetics

 Cat breeds with larger eyes and shorter muzzles (Persian, Himalayan) may have insufficient tear drainage or poor eyelid function.
-This is because their face shape makes it difficult for tears to drain properly, hence the ongoing build-up of tear stains.
+This is because their face shape makes it difficult for tears to drain properly, hence the ongoing build-up of tear stains around your cat’s eyes.

 Ear Infections

 A build-up of hair in your cat’s ears can leave it vulnerable to infection.
-With infection comes a compromised immune system, and a greater risk of excessive tearing.
+With infection comes a compromised immune system, and a greater risk of excessive tearing from a cat’s eye closest to the infected ear.
 To remove hair, pluck gently with tweezers or trim inside the ears with blunt-nosed scissors (used for babies’ nails).
 You can also ask your groomer to do it for you.

 Teething